Don and Dan Take a Flight

 Someone behind me shouts this at the top of his voice.
 There is a confusion of screams and shouts, as people around me start running away in all directions.
 The cop searching my luggage immediately drops what he’s doing, jumps over the conveyor belt, and pulls out his gun.

-I look and see Don Bigote standing in the metal detector, his hands on his head, which makes it easy to see his old revolver strapped to his hip.
+I look and see Don Bigote standing in the metal detector, his hands on his head, which pulls his shirt up, which makes it easy to see his old revolver strapped to his hip.
 Of course.

 He’s surrounded by about five security guards, all of them with their pistols pointed at him.
 One is radioing for backup.